Upcoming Speaking Engagements

 NRMC’s executive director, Melanie Lockwood Herman and board member John Connelly are available to deliver custom keynote presentations, workshops, seminars or other training programs.
 Bookings may be scheduled up to a year in advance.
 The cost to book Melanie or John is $3,500 (plus actual economy travel expenses).
 The speaker fee for Affiliate Members is $2,500 (plus actual economy travel expenses).
-The fee for a custom webinar (30-90 minutes in length) is $2,400 or $1,200 for Affiliate Members and $2,400-$3,600 for non-members.
+The fee for a custom webinar (30-60 minutes in length) ranges from $1,200-$1,800 for Affiliate Members and $2,400-$3,600 for non-members.
 The final fee depends on the topic and scope of the presentation, as well as the client's requirements for rehearsals, run-throughs, quizzes, or other custom engagement elements.
 An additional fee may be involved for a longer than 60-minute virtual program or an in-person program that requires 6 or more hours of travel time.

 NRMC's presentation fee will be waived for clients that place a publications order of $3,500 or more at the time of the booking.
 Speaking clients that wish to take advantage of this option must pay for the order (and any shipping costs) in full prior to the date of the speaking engagement.
 To learn more about our books, see this webpage.
 NRMC's newest book, co-authored by Melanie Herman, is World-Class Risk Management for Nonprofits.
 John Connelly's new book is Dying Out Here is Not an Option.
 Speaking references are available.

 Melanie Lockwood Herman